 Appointments include the initial consultation followed by an assessment.
-You can find out more about the structure of the day here.
-You will also be able to meet with one of our pioneering surgeons, who will be able to discuss your suitability for a range of lymphatic surgeries ranging from lymphatico-venous anastomosis, vascularized free lymph-node transfers and liposuction.
 Following the assessment, comprehensive feedback will be provided to both yourself and others involved in your care.
-You will be sent the video recordings and an image report showing the results of your assessment and the NIRFL Imaging.
+You will be sent the video recording and a full report showing the results of your assessment and the NIRFL Imaging.
 In addition, you and your therapist will be sent a tailored manual lymphatic drainage (MLD) treatment plan.

 What is the importance of an extended appointment?